Payday loans in Ontario

-Can I get a no credit check loan in Ontario?
+Can I get a no credit check payday loan in Ontario?

 What should I keep in mind before applying?

-If you’re struggling to make it between paychecks, a short-term loan has the potential to help you through your financial troubles.
-That being said, keep in mind that payday loans can be the most expensive solution for your short-term financial problems.
-It can pay off to think about other ways to solve your money issues.
+If you’re struggling to make it between paycheques, a short-term loan has the potential to help you through your financial troubles.
+But keep in mind payday loans can be the most expensive solution for your short-term financial problems.
+You could save big if you think about other ways to solve your money issues.

 How can I tell if a lender in Ontario is legit?

-On top of restrictions on interest rates, fees and how much you can borrow, Ontario also regulates how payday lenders should act in certain situations.
-Look for the following signs to make sure you’re working with a legit lender.
+On top of restrictions on fees and how much you can borrow, Ontario also regulates how payday lenders should act in certain situations.
+Look for the following signs to make sure you’re working with a legitimate lender:

-- It doesn’t allow rollovers or multiple loans.
+- It doesn’t allow roll-overs or multiple loans.
 Ontario law doesn’t allow payday lenders to give out multiple loans.
 You also cannot roll-over your loan, meaning you can’t add what you owe on one payday loan onto a second payday loan.

-- It provides contracts in the language you use to speak with your lender.
+- It provides contracts in the language you use to communicate with your lender.
 This means that if you and your lender communicate in English, your contract must be in English.
-If it’s Spanish, your contract must also be in Spanish.
+If you communicate in Spanish, your contract must be in Spanish.

-- It follows rate and fee regulations.
-Stay away from lenders who charge more than $15 per $100 loan.
+- It follows fee regulations.
+Stay away from lenders who charge more than $15 in fees per $100 borrowed.